viaacode/sip-specification/profiles/film.md

 ### General

 - A SIP MUST contain content of exactly one digitised film, consisting of one or more image and/or audio reels.
-- Each MKV, MOV, or set of DPX files (for QC) contained in their respective representation directories MUST represent exactly one image or audio reel.
+- Each MKV, MOV, or set of scans (either in JPG and/or in PDF) contained in their respective representation directories MUST represent exactly one image or audio reel.
 - There MUST be exactly one IE present in the SIP, i.e. the digitised film.
 - There MUST be preservation metadata at the package level in the `preservation/premis.xml` file.
 - There MUST be preservation metadata at the representation level in the respective `preservation/premis.xml` files.